Local Voices: Season 1

 Linda Gamino, Associate Director of Ensambles Ballet Folklórico de San Francisco, opens up about her story of a tragic accident that affected her life, and the impact of Frida Kahlo in helping her overcome her disability.

 Astrosagas, local video producer and astrologist, talks about her parent’s journey, love of San Francisco, and Frida Kahlo's influence on art and politics.

 Local actor and comedian Marilet Martinez shares stories of growing up as a Chicana in the Mission District.
 She also discusses how strong and fearless Latinx women like Frida Kahlo inspired her career.

 Local Voices S1 E7: Jean Franco

 Jean Franco, a local Frida Kahlo look-alike actor, has traveled the world bringing a bit of the beloved artist to every place.
 We learn about how they were discovered and the journey the likeness to an icon has brought them.

-Episode 8: The Great Tortilla Conspiracy
+Local Voices S1 E8: The Great Tortilla Conspiracy

 Rio Yañez presents The Great Tortilla Conspiracy, a tortilla printmaking collective, that began their work at the de Young Museum in 2007 and have been silkscreening Frida's image on tortillas ever since.
 He shares their unique art process and new developments.